Andrew Henderson

 Even if you can get massive returns on your investments, those numbers don’t matter as much if over half of your return ends up in the pocket of the IRS.

 However, investing is usually on the tips of everyone’s tongues when they come to me for advice.
-Even some of the most successful people that I work with try to jump the gun at first.
+Even some of the most successful people that we work with try to jump the gun at first.

 Successful people might be financially savvy, but they often fall into the trap of doing what makes them seem smart or feel good rather than focusing on the big picture.